Fabloans/Janitor/README.md

 - Copy the generated link.
 This will be the link so the Bot can you your Server.

 - Under the Category Bot Create and Copy the Bot Token.
 The token needs to be pasted in the config.json document

+- After that you can run the Bot.
+Have fun.